NoeDebrois/NPS-Project-2023-2024/README.md

 - compute the statistical significance ;
 - compute the shift in temperatures ;
 - conformal prediction for estimation in the future years ;
+- detect extreme events (in Temperature or in Precipitation) ;
 - build a worldmap with our results.